 In 1993, weather conditions brought wave after wave of storms over the Midwest during June and July, dumping record amounts of rain.
 In the southeastern counties of Pawnee, Nemaha, Otoe, and Richardson, 20-26 inches of rain fell.
 In a band from the Harlan County Dam to Omaha, 10-20 inches of rain fell.
-The Missouri River set record crests at Plattsmouth and Brownville, and river levels from Omaha to Rulo were the highest since 1952.
+The Missouri River set significant crests in Plattsmouth and Brownville, and river levels from Omaha to Rulo were the highest since 1952.
 The river segment from Brownville to Rulo was above flood stage for the entire month of July.
-Overtopping along USACE levee R-548 near Brownville threatened the Cooper Nuclear Power Plant.38 Nine states along the Upper Mississippi and Missouri Rivers had counties declared disaster areas.
-Due to the severe storms, 52 counties were declared federal disaster areas.
+Overtopping along USACE levee R-548 near Brownville threatened the Cooper Nuclear Power Plant.
+Nine states along the Upper Mississippi and Missouri Rivers had counties declared disaster areas.
+Due to the severe storms, 52counties were declared federal disaster areas.
 This flood event was one of the most damaging in Nebraska history at the time.
 In July alone, Nebraska's precipitation reached 8.35 inches.
-During the 1993 floods, 32 levees were overtopped, 5 of which were located along the Missouri River.39
+The Missouri River set record crests at Plattsmouth and Brownville.
+A USACE levee near Brownville breached and flood waters threatened but did not damage the Cooper Nuclear Power Plant.
+During the 1993 floods, 32 levees were overtopped, 5 of which were located along the Missouri River.

-38 US General Accounting Office.
+35 US General Accounting Office.
 1995.
 "Midwest Flood - Information on the Performance, Effects, and Control of Levees."
 August.

+The Missouri River has a long flood history within the Nemaha River Basin.
 The City of Plattsmouth experienced \$12,000 in property damage after the Missouri River flooded, washed out numerous county roads, and caused the side of a large oil company building to collapse on June 23, 1997.